American Tower Co. (REIT) (NYSE:AMT) Receives $297.71 Consensus PT from Analysts

-Shares of American Tower Co.
-(REIT) (NYSE:AMT) have been given a consensus rating of “Buy” by the sixteen research firms that are presently covering the company, Marketbeat.com reports.
-Five investment analysts have rated the stock with a hold rating and eleven have issued a buy rating on the company.
-The average twelve-month target price among analysts that have updated their coverage on the stock in the last year is $297.71.
+American Tower Co.
+(REIT) (NYSE:AMT) has earned an average recommendation of “Buy” from the sixteen ratings firms that are currently covering the stock, MarketBeat reports.
+Five research analysts have rated the stock with a hold recommendation and eleven have assigned a buy recommendation to the company.
+The average 12 month price objective among brokers that have issued ratings on the stock in the last year is $297.71.

-AMT has been the topic of a number of recent research reports.
-Oppenheimer downgraded American Tower from an “outperform” rating to a “market perform” rating and lowered their target price for the company from $305.00 to $300.00 in a research note on Friday, September 10th.
-Raymond James lowered their target price on American Tower from $296.00 to $294.00 and set an “outperform” rating on the stock in a research note on Monday, November 1st.
-Credit Suisse Group boosted their target price on American Tower from $324.00 to $328.00 and gave the company an “outperform” rating in a research note on Friday, October 29th.
-Morgan Stanley boosted their price target on American Tower from $270.00 to $316.00 and gave the stock an “equal weight” rating in a research report on Friday, September 10th.
+A number of research firms recently issued reports on AMT.
+Credit Suisse Group boosted their price objective on American Tower from $324.00 to $328.00 and gave the company an “outperform” rating in a research report on Friday, October 29th.
+Morgan Stanley lifted their target price on American Tower from $270.00 to $316.00 and gave the company an “equal weight” rating in a research note on Friday, September 10th.
 They noted that the move was a valuation call.
-Finally, KeyCorp boosted their price target on American Tower from $302.00 to $311.00 and gave the stock an “overweight” rating in a research report on Friday, October 29th.
+Raymond James cut their target price on American Tower from $296.00 to $294.00 and set an “outperform” rating on the stock in a research note on Monday, November 1st.
+Wells Fargo & Company cut their target price on American Tower from $305.00 to $285.00 and set an “overweight” rating on the stock in a research note on Friday, November 19th.
+Finally, Argus lifted their target price on American Tower from $288.00 to $300.00 and gave the company a “buy” rating in a research note on Thursday, August 12th.

+In other news, Director Joann A. Reed sold 866 shares of American Tower stock in a transaction on Tuesday, November 16th.
+The stock was sold at an average price of $260.50, for a total transaction of $225,593.00.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Also, Director David E. Sharbutt sold 739 shares of American Tower stock in a transaction on Friday, September 3rd.
+The shares were sold at an average price of $300.71, for a total value of $222,224.69.
+The disclosure for this sale can be found here.
+Insiders own 0.68% of the company’s stock.

+American Tower (NYSE:AMT) last released its quarterly earnings data on Wednesday, October 27th.
+The real estate investment trust reported $1.58 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $2.27 by ($0.69).
+American Tower had a net margin of 27.44% and a return on equity of 39.34%.
+The company had revenue of $2.45 billion for the quarter, compared to analyst estimates of $2.41 billion.
+During the same quarter in the prior year, the firm earned $2.23 EPS.
+The company’s revenue for the quarter was up 21.9% compared to the same quarter last year.
+On average, equities research analysts forecast that American Tower will post 9.18 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
-Investors of record on Tuesday, September 28th were given a dividend of $1.31 per share.
-This represents a $5.24 annualized dividend and a dividend yield of 1.98%.
+The business also recently announced a quarterly dividend, which was paid on Friday, October 15th.
+Investors of record on Tuesday, September 28th were issued a $1.31 dividend.
+This represents a $5.24 dividend on an annualized basis and a dividend yield of 1.98%.
+This is a boost from American Tower’s previous quarterly dividend of $1.27.
 The ex-dividend date was Monday, September 27th.
-This is a boost from American Tower’s previous quarterly dividend of $1.27.
-American Tower’s payout ratio is currently 95.27%.
+American Tower’s payout ratio is presently 95.27%.

-In other American Tower news, Director David E. Sharbutt sold 739 shares of the company’s stock in a transaction that occurred on Friday, September 3rd.
-The stock was sold at an average price of $300.71, for a total value of $222,224.69.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Joann A. Reed sold 866 shares of the company’s stock in a transaction that occurred on Tuesday, November 16th.
-The shares were sold at an average price of $260.50, for a total value of $225,593.00.
-The disclosure for this sale can be found here.
-0.68% of the stock is currently owned by insiders.

-Hedge funds have recently added to or reduced their stakes in the company.
-Bell Investment Advisors Inc bought a new stake in shares of American Tower in the 3rd quarter valued at approximately $27,000.
-Destiny Wealth Partners LLC bought a new stake in shares of American Tower in the 3rd quarter valued at approximately $30,000.
-Canton Hathaway LLC bought a new stake in shares of American Tower in the 3rd quarter valued at approximately $31,000.
-Pinnacle Holdings LLC bought a new stake in shares of American Tower in the 3rd quarter valued at approximately $31,000.
-Finally, MV Capital Management Inc. grew its stake in shares of American Tower by 72.9% in the 3rd quarter.
-MV Capital Management Inc. now owns 121 shares of the real estate investment trust’s stock valued at $32,000 after purchasing an additional 51 shares during the period.
-Institutional investors own 89.57% of the company’s stock.

 American Tower Corp. provides real estate investment services, and owns, operates, and develops multitenant communications real estate properties.
 It operates through the following segments: U.S. & Canada, Asia-Pacific, Europe, Africa Latin America, and Services.
 The Asia-Pacific segment refers to the operations in Australia and India.